Segment for Developers

 - Where (which destination tools) do I want to send this data to?

 If you’re a large or long-established organization and you’re replacing existing tools, you’ll want to spend more time on this to maintain analytic parity and continuity of tooling.
-We highly recommend reading up on tracking plans and schemas, looking at example tracking plans including the sample e-commerce tracking plan and considering Protocols, our tool for managing and sharing tracking plans and enforcing schemas.
+We highly recommend reading up on tracking plans and schemas for Protocols, our tool for managing and sharing tracking plans and enforcing schemas.

 Regardless of your organization’s size or age, you’ll want to take an inventory of the destination tools you’ll be using with Segment, and make a list of the connection modes each one accepts.
 This makes it easier to check off when you’ve implemented each one, so you’re not missing anything.